Constipation and Incomplete Bowel Emptying

 Constipation can be a symptom of ulcerative colitis, particularly in people with left-sided disease, where only the left side of the large intestine is inflamed.3

-The medical definition of constipation is in the Table.4 One sign is having 3 or fewer bowel movements per week.1 Straining, hard stool, or abdominal discomfort alone are not constipation.
+The medical definition of constipation is in the table below.4 One sign is having 3 or fewer bowel movements per week.1 Straining, hard stool, or abdominal discomfort alone are not constipation.
 However, having 2 or more of these symptoms at least 25% of the time is a sign of constipation.1

 Table.
 Diagnosis of Chronic Constipation